 Lake Okeechobee Internal Phosphorus Management Program

-Phosphorus loading to the waters of the Lake Okeechobee can come from internal sources, such as the lake's sediment.
-The SFWMD, in cooperation with the other agencies and interested parties, is charged with evaluating the feasibility of Lake Okeechobee internal phosphorus load removal projects.
+Phosphorus loading to the waters of Lake Okeechobee can come from a variety of sources, including internal sources such as the lake’s sediment.
+SFWMD, in cooperation with the other agencies and interested parties, is charged with evaluating the feasibility of Lake Okeechobee internal phosphorus load removal projects.
 Reasonable methods of phosphorus removal should be considered, and their technical and economic characteristics should be examined.
-If methods are found to be feasible, the SFWMD shall immediately pursue the design, funding, and permitting for their implementation.
+If methods are found to be feasible, SFWMD shall immediately pursue the design, funding, and permitting for their implementation.

 Caloosahatchee River and St. Lucie River Watershed Protection Programs

-Caloosahatchee River and St. Lucie River Watershed Protection Programs are intended to address the reduction of pollutant loadings, restoration of natural hydrology, and compliance with applicable state water quality standards (NEEPP, 373.4595, Florida Statutes).
-The main objective of the program is to reduce pollutant loads by implementing total maximum daily loads.
-Note that for Caloosahatchee and St. Lucie Rivers and Estuaries, water pollution problems are associated with both phosphorus and nitrogen loading, and hence, many of the plans, programs, and projects are intended to address both nutrients.
+The Caloosahatchee River and St. Lucie River Watershed Protection Programs are intended to address the reduction of pollutant loadings, restoration of natural hydrology, and compliance with applicable state water quality standards (NEEPP, section 373.4595, Florida Statutes).
+Water pollution problems are associated with phosphorus and nitrogen loading; hence, many of the plans, programs, and projects are intended to address both nutrients.

 The Programs have the same structure as the Lake Okeechobee Watershed Protection Program.
-The Caloosahatchee and St Lucie River each have their own Watershed Protection Plans (comprised of (1) Construction Projects and (2) Research and Water Quality Monitoring Program), and Basin Management Action Plans.
+The Caloosahatchee and St Lucie Rivers each have their own Watershed Protection Plans (Construction Projects, and the Research and Water Quality Monitoring Program), and Basin Management Action Plans.
 The programs have the same functions as the ones for the Lake Okeechobee Watershed Protection Program.

 Chapter 373, Florida Statutes, Sections 373.451 to 373.459 and 373.4595

-SFWMD.
-2017.
-Northern Everglades and Estuaries Protection Program.
-West Palm Beach, FL: SFWMD. https://www.sfwmd.gov/our-work/northern-everglades
+SFWMD, Northern Everglades and Estuaries Protection Program, https://www.sfwmd.gov/our-work/northern-everglades